AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51305-out-of-stock-composite-child-products-unavailable-in-graphql-response.md

 1. Create a *simple2* product (in stock, not visible individually, assigned to *cat1*).
 1. Create a *bundle1* product with *simple1* and *simple2* child products as radio-button *option1* products and assign it to the *cat1* category.
 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL System]** > **[!UICONTROL Configuration]** > **[!UICONTROL Catalog]** > **[!UICONTROL Inventory]**.
 Set *[!UICONTROL display out of stock products]* = *[!UICONTROL Yes]*.
-1. Open the *bundle1* product on Storefront, and make sure that both *simple1* and *simple2* child products are displayed inside the *bundle1* product.
+1. Open the *bundle1* product on Storefront, and make sure that both *simple1* and *simple2* child products are displayed inside it.
 1. Run the following GraphQL query:

     ```GraphQL